 - Rosemary Conley's "Eat Yourself Slim" Diet & Fitness Plan

 Of these four, those partaking in the Slim Fast Plan diet were given meal replacement shakes.

 Accounting for 18% of dieters not completing the course, the results saw weight loss in all four diets, with an average in the four being:

-The trouble with some shakes and supplements is that they contain ingredients that may not be healthy to consume in large quantities.
+The other downside with some shakes and supplements is that they contain ingredients that may not be healthy to consume in large quantities.
 As they are not medical treatments, they are not as heavily regulated as weight loss pills and could be largely ineffective.